 In a world that largely operates outside of our control, it’s understandable that vigilantism has its appeal.
 So much bad behavior—racism, corruption, cruelty and manipulation—falls within the bounds of what’s legal and, thus, unpunishable.
 It’s endlessly frustrating to see people act badly and then get away scot-free, or worse, be rewarded for their malfeasance.
 It’s natural to get angry.

-In his apology to Justine Sacco, Biddle described the satisfaction of joining in an internet mob to that of hitting a Pinata.
+In his apology to Justine Sacco, Biddle likened the satisfaction of joining in an internet mob to that of hitting a Pinata.
 “Smashing a pinata,” he wrote, “isn’t just for the candy—it feels great to swing your arms and feel a thud.”
 And that is what social media, with all its poorly worded jokes and open prejudices, provides: a plethora of pinatas just waiting to be smashed.

 These pinatas aren’t papier mache—the online blows can have devastating consequences on the real life of the person targeted—but the reward for your bludgeoning is the same.
 Nothing.
 A pile of unsatisfying junk.
 Because the targets of these online shaming campaigns are somehow never the same people who are truly responsible for the societal ills they represent.
 Biddle realized, after meeting Justine Sacco, that she wasn’t actually a racist at all and that her joke was targeted at the sort of person who would say such a ridiculous thing about AIDS and Africa.